byuflowlab/FLOWMath.jl/README.md

 ## Derivate Estimation

 We highly recommend using algorithmic differentiation (AD) and analytic sensitivity methods.
-The below methods are useful for quick and dirty prototyping and/or to check derivatives (particularly w/ complex step).
+The below methods provide quick and dirty Jacobians for prototyping and/or to check derivatives (particularly w/ complex step).

 ```julia
 # 2 inputs, 3 outputs